LYNC-WORLD/Docs/docs/welcome.md

 <br>
 </br>

-[Mew.gg](https://mew.gg/) is a meme token launching Platform that enables users to launch meme tokens on the Saga blockchain.
-It is the first trader-friendly token launchpad designed for mobile, social, and AI-powered trading and deployed on the Saga blockchain.
-It provides a user-friendly interface for creating and managing tokens, utilizing the capabilities of the most scalable Layer 1 in crypto: Saga.
+[Mew.gg](https://mew.gg/) is a meme token launchpad that enables users to launch meme tokens on the [Saga](https://www.saga.xyz/), designed to empower projects and traders with a seamless, decentralized token launch experience.<br/>

-[Mew.gg](https://mew.gg/) provides many features to users to create and manage meme tokens on the Fuel blockchain.
-With a sleek, no-code interface and gamified trading experience, [Mew.gg](https://mew.gg/) is lowering the barrier to entry for token creators while turning traders into power users through rewards, leaderboards, and AI tooling.
-[Mew.gg](https://mew.gg/) simplifies the process of launching meme tokens on the Saga blockchain, offering an accessible platform for users to create and manage their tokens.
-[Mew.gg](https://mew.gg/) is rethinking what it means to create, discover, and trade tokens in the on-chain era.

-## Link to Mew.gg
+## Explore to mew.gg

 <div className="flex items-center flex-col mb-5">